mashago/cerberus/README.md

-## MassNet
+## OpenGS

-MassNet is a simple game server framework, build by C++ and lua, config use xml.
+OpenGS is an open source, cross platform online game server, developed in C++ and lua, and can run on windows, macos, linux.

 ## Topology